Pratt Institute: Early years

 Enrollment grew steadily from its inception.
 Six months after opening, the school had an enrollment of nearly 600 students.
 By the first anniversary of the school, there were 1,000 students in attendance.
-In five years the school had nearly 4,000 students.
-In 1888, Scientific American said of the school that "it is undoubtedly the most important enterprise of its kind in this country, if not in the world".
+In five years, there were nearly 4,000.
+In 1888, Scientific American said that the school was "undoubtedly the most important enterprise of its kind in this country, if not in the world".
 Andrew Carnegie visited Pratt for inspiration and used the school as a model in developing Carnegie Technical Schools, now Carnegie Mellon University.
 At the first Founder's Day celebration in 1888, Charles Pratt addressed what would become the school's motto: "be true to your work and your work will be true to you"—meaning that students should educate and develop themselves diligently and go out into the world working hard, giving all of themselves.

-As public interest grew in the school and demand increased, the school began adding new programs including the Pratt High School, Library School, Music Department, and Department of Commerce.
+As public interest grew and demand increased, the school began adding new programs, including the Pratt High School, Library School, Music Department, and Department of Commerce.
 Because of the overwhelming popularity of the Department of Commerce, the department broke off from the main institute and formed its own school, under the guidance of Norman P. Heffley, personal secretary to Charles Pratt.
 The Heffley School of Commerce, the former Pratt Department of Commerce, originally having shared facilities with Pratt, evolved into Brooklyn Law School.